Joanne Persico

-Joanne Persico is an American collegiate volleyball coach and former collegiate volleyball player and the winningest coach at any sport at St. John's University with 593 career wins.
+Joanne Persico is an American collegiate volleyball coach and former collegiate volleyball player and the winningest coach at any sport at St. John's University with 603 career wins.
 She is an American collegiate volleyball coach and former collegiate volleyball player.
 In 1987, she was named Big East Player of the Year.
 Since 1994, she has been the women's volleyball head coach at St. John's University in New York City, now an NCAA Division I team.
 In 2006, 2018, and 2023, she was named the Big East Coach of the Year.
-Persico has tallied 593 career victories and six Big East titles throughout her 30 seasons as head coach.
+Persico has tallied 603 career victories and six Big East titles throughout her 32 seasons as head coach.
 Her total is the 15th most by any active Division I women's volleyball coach.
 She is the fifth longest-tenured women's volleyball coach at a single program and has tallied the seventh most wins among those coaches.
+In 1991, Persico was enshrined as an inaugural member of the Catholic High School Athletic Association (CHSAA) Hall of Fame.
+She later became just the second woman ever to be inducted into the St. Francis Prep School Hall of Fame in 2004.
+On August 14, 2025, Persico was inducted into the Order of Sons & Daughters of Italy in America (OSDIA) Sports Hall of Fame.
+Persico became the first-ever volleyball coach to be presented with the accolade, joining sporting icons 13-time World Series Champion Yogi Berra, U.S. Men's Ice Hockey Captain of the "Miracle on Ice" Mike Eruzione and 12-time NCAA Champion Geno Auriemma.